thompsizzle/cloud-infrastructures/AWS/EC2_hello_world_Ansible/README.md

         ]
     }

 Here, we are creating a policy that can be attached to a user.
 This policy only allows for actions with IAM and EC2.
-Considering the administrator user has actions for hundreds of AWS services, this is much more secure in case the credentials for this user are ever compromised.
+Considering the administrator user has permission to all actions for hundreds of AWS services, this is more secure in case the credentials for this user are ever compromised.

 ### Attach policy to new IAM user

-Attach your EC2HelloWorld policy to a new IAM user.
+Attach your new policy to a new IAM user.
 For access type, select access key - Programmatic access.
 This will provide access keys for the new IAM user to be used when setting up `aws configure`.